Hire Augmented Reality Developers

 It’s also important to know if the candidate has any background related to specific application requirements.

 An example of this would be, for instance, an application that relies on facial recognition to put extra information on the screen.
-It would be interesting to evaluate candidates by their breadth of knowledge in algorithms related to detecting facial recognition.
+It would be interesting to evaluate candidates by their breadth of knowledge in algorithms related to detecting facial recognition and how they apply these to optimize performance and user engagement in immersive experiences.

 Another common example would be a smartphone application that adds virtual objects to a street being filmed.
 In this scenario, it would be interesting to know if the AR developer has any background in enhancing images and/or recognizing streets using morphological algorithms.